Best Places To Stay In Eryri | Snowdonia and North Wales!

 A one week tour of Eryri | Snowdonia and North Wales is a great option to allow you to see the best of the region and the main sights and attractions.

-• Days 3-5 - stay with us at Crafnant House in Trefriw and explore the northern half of Eryri | Snowdonia - visit Betws-y-Coed, maybe climb Snowdon, and discover the towns of Caenarfon, Conwy and Llandudno on the North Wales coast
+• Days 3-5 - stay with us at Crafnant House in Trefriw and explore the northern half of Eryri | Snowdonia - visit Betws-y-Coed, maybe climb Yr Wyddfa (Snowdon), and discover the towns of Caernarfon, Conwy and Llandudno along the North Wales coast

 • Days 6-7 - continue south - maybe stop at Portmeirion on the way - and stay at The Old Vicarage in Corris or Plas Isa in Dolgellau and explore Southern Eryri | Snowdonia - visit Dolgellau, Machynlleth and the beaches on the coast at Barmouth, and maybe climb Cader Idris

-Of course a couple of nights in each place may not be enough - we have had guests stay with us for a week or more and they have done something different every day!!!
+Of course a couple of nights in each place may not be enough - we have had guests stay just with us for a week or more and they have done something different every day!!!

 Many of our guests though combine their stay in Eryri | Snowdonia before continuing their tour with further adventures in South and West Wales.